1869 Spanish general election: Electoral system

-Additionally, voters were required to not being sentenced—by a final court ruling—to disqualification from political rights, to afflictive penalties not legally rehabilitated; neither being criminally prosecuted with an arrest warrant; nor being legally incapacitated, bankrupt, insolvent, or debtors of public funds.
+Additional restrictions excluded those deprived of political rights or barred from public office by a final sentence, criminally imprisoned or convicted, legally incapacitated, bankrupt, and public debtors.

-The Congress of Deputies was entitled to one seat per each 45,000 inhabitants or fraction greater than 22,500.
-All 381 members were elected in 88 multi-member constituencies using plurality voting and distributed among the provinces of Spain and the Spanish West Indies in proportion to their populations.
-Provinces electing between six and ten seats were divided into two sub-provincial constituencies, and into three for those electing over ten seats, with the exception of the Balearics and the Canary Islands, which were divided according to their special circumstances.
-Elections in the islands of Cuba and Puerto Rico were delayed or indefinitely postponed due to administrative reasons or the military situation.
+The Constituent Cortes had one seat per 45,000 inhabitants or fraction above 22,500.
+All were elected in multi-member constituencies corresponding to the provinces of Spain—each assigned a number of seats according to population—using plurality voting.
+Provinces electing six to ten seats were divided into two sub-provincial constituencies, and those electing above ten into three (with the exception of the Balearics and the Canary Islands, which were divided according to their particular circumstances).
+Cuba and Puerto Rico were allocated 18 and 11 seats, respectively.

-As a result of the aforementioned allocation, each Congress multi-member constituency was entitled the following seats:
+As a result of the aforementioned allocation, each Cortes multi-member constituency (a total of 88) was entitled the following seats: